-Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
+Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers or any formal equity ownership guidelines applicable to them, our equity compensation plans provide a principal method for our executive officers to acquire a meaningful ownership interest in our company.
+We believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
 In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
-Accordingly, our compensation committee and board of directors periodically review the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them in the form of stock options and, beginning in July 2018, restricted stock units.
-In deciding to begin granting RSUs as part of our equity incentive compensation program, our compensation committee considered a host of factors in comparison to our named peers, including the following: annual long-term incentive values, annual equity awards expressed as a percent of total shares outstanding, total annual and cumulative dilution, the retentive value of outstanding awards and total equity ownership and the equity compensation practices of other companies in our industry that compete with us for talent.
+Accordingly, our compensation committee and board of directors periodically review the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them in the form of stock options and RSUs.

 Equity compensation represents the largest at-risk component of our named executive officers' compensation arrangements.
 We believe that it is appropriate to align the interests of our named executive officers with those of our stockholders to achieve and sustain long-term stock price growth.
-We typically use stock options to compensate executive officers in the form of initial grants in connection with the commencement of employment.
-We used stock options and RSUs to compensate Ms. Rossi in the form of initial grants in connection with the commencement of her employment.
-In addition, prior to 2019, we generally granted stock options to our executive officers on an annual basis.
-In May 2019, we implemented a new program that permits employees below the vice president level to elect to receive equity compensation (other than initial equity awards in connection with the commencement of employment) in the form of stock options, RSUs or a combination of both, which we refer to as our "equity choice program."
+Prior to 2018, we typically used stock options to compensate our executive officers in the form of initial grants in connection with the commencement of employment and on an annual basis as they continue their employment.

+In May 2018, we implemented a program, as may be amended from time to time, that permits employees below the vice president level to elect to receive equity compensation (other than initial equity awards in connection with the commencement of employment) in the form of stock options, RSUs or a combination of both, which we refer to as our "equity choice program."
 Our equity choice program is intended to differentiate our company in the marketplace to attract and retain top employee talent, to allow employees below the vice president level to elect to receive their equity awards to conform to their particular risk tolerance profile and to further promote employee engagement.
-In connection with the introduction of the equity choice program, we granted stock options and RSUs to our executive officers in connection with annual equity awards for 2019, and we expect to generally grant stock options and RSUs to executive officers on an annual basis in subsequent years.
+For employees at or above the vice president level, including our executive officers, our compensation committee granted a combination of stock options and RSUs in connection with their annual equity awards at a fixed ratio.
+In deciding to incorporate RSUs as a part of our equity incentive compensation program, our compensation committee considered a host of factors in comparison to our named peers, including the following: annual long-term incentive values, annual equity awards expressed as a percent of total shares outstanding, total annual and cumulative dilution, share usage burn rate, potential dilution overhang, the retentive value of outstanding awards and total equity ownership and the equity compensation practices of other companies in our industry that compete with us for talent.
+We also expect to generally grant stock options and RSUs to executive officers in the form of initial grants and on an annual basis in subsequent years.
 None of our named executive officers are currently party to an employment agreement that provides for an automatic award of stock options, RSUs or performance-based stock awards.